Ireneh-Michael/Ireneh-Michael/README.md

-### Hi there 👋
+### Hi Techies 👋

-**_Hi, My name is Mopelade.
-A Data Analyst who enjoys working with Excel and Sql And with data Visualization tools like PowerBi.
-Connect with me on Linkedin www.linkedin.com/in/ michael-ireneh-300626153
+**_Hi, My name is Ireneh Michael.
+A Data Analyst who enjoys working with SPSS, MiniTab, Tableau, Excel, Sql and with data Visualization tools like PowerBi.
+Connect with me on Linkedin www.linkedin.com/in/michael-ireneh-300626153_**
-_**

 - 🔭 I’m currently working on upskilling my technical skill in Data Analysis
 - 🌱 I’m currently learning learning Data Analysis in NG30 days of learning